 17. Reishi is known as the “Mushroom of Immortality.”
 And for good reason – it’s been popular in China for thousands of years, and is believed to boost immunity, boost energy, promote relaxation and detoxify the body.

 18. Mushroom mycelium can be used as a sustainable building material.
 Mycelium is the vegetative part of the fungus (similar to the roots of a flower).
 And this vast web of fibrous hyphae can be transformed into a low-cost, biodegradable and sustainable building material.
-Can you imagine building our way to a brighter future?
+Can you imagine building our way to a cleaner future?

 19. Psylopsybin (aka magic mushrooms) can cause lasting changes in your brain.
-While there’s still a lot more research to be done in this area – new studies suggest that the active component in Psylopsybin can change the communication patterns in the brain.
-Another study revealed that brain function was altered one month after the subjects took a high dose of Psylopsybin (ahem – don’t try this one at home!)
+While there’s a lot more research to be done in this area – new studies suggest that the active component in Psylopsybin can change the communication patterns in the brain.
+Another study revealed that brain function was altered one month after the subjects took a high dose of Psylopsybin (ahem, don’t try this one at home!)

 20. Mushrooms can help save the bees.
 The mycelium from Reishi and Amadou mushrooms could give the bees a good old boost of immunity, which can protect them from the Deformed Wing Virus and the Lake Sinai Virus (we wrote a post on it here).

 21. The Cordyceps mushroom can infect ants and turn them into zombies!
 Once infected with Cordyceps spores, ants become brainwashed and disorientated.
 The fungus then compels the ant to leave the safety of the nest and ascend to a nearby stem (the perfect place to grow a fungus).
 The fruiting body from the Cordyceps mushroom then bursts out of the ant’s head (nature, eh?)